 The San Diego International Film Festival is a competitive event and unless notified otherwise, all films officially selected are eligible for competition.
 For a list of competitive categories, please see our awards page.
 All films are nominated and voted upon by an impartial jury of filmmakers, industry professionals, festival programmers and film aficionados.

 If selected, the SDiFF will require an Electronic Press Kit (EPK) to include high-resolution production stills, key art, bio and filmography of the director, production notes and full cast and crew credits.

-The cost of shipping all entries and films to the festival must be paid by the entrant.
+If there is shipping involved in your physical file submitting to us we require that the entries must be paid by the entrant.
 The SDiFF will not pay the cost of shipping the print back to the filmmaker.
 SDiFF will not be responsible for expedited or overnight shipping charges to other organizations.
 Also, SDiFF cannot guarantee shipment of prints to other festivals during the days of the festival.
 All international entries must be sent 'free domicile' to the SDiFF office with all transportation charges, duties, and taxes prepaid by the shipper.